You're reading docs for Nextly Alpha. APIs may change between releases.

 AreaDescription

-CollectionsContent types with multiple entries (blog posts, products, users)
+CollectionsContent types with multiple entries (blog posts, products, media)

 SinglesOne-off documents (site settings, header, footer)